Yoctol/bottender/docs/channel-slack-setup.md

 };
 ```

-By default, webhook listens on path - `/webhooks/slack`, but you can set it to whatever you want using `path` field.
+The default webhook path is `/webhooks/slack`, but you can set your own webhook path by `path` field.

-Then, you need to fill in following fields in `.env` for loading those values correctly into `bottender.config.js`:
+## Complete Slack Channel Settings

+To make a Slack bot work, you have to setup the following values:
+- Slack Access Token
+- Slack Verification Token
+- Webhook

+### Slack Access Token & Slack Verification Token

+`bottender.config.js` looks up `.env` for Slack access token and Slack verification token.
+- Slack access token could be found in [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Install App.
+- Slack verification token could be found in [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Basic Information.

+Then, paste the above two values to corresponding fields in `.env`.

 ```
 SLACK_ACCESS_TOKEN=
 SLACK_VERIFICATION_TOKEN=
 ```

-> Note:
+**Note:**
+- If you are not familiar with how Slack bots work, you can find detailed instructions from DialogFlow's [Slack Integration Document](https://cloud.google.com/dialogflow/docs/integrations/slack), which would guide you through how to create a Slack app, add a bot user, enable event subscriptions, add your bot to a team, and so on.

+### Webhook

-After that, you can start your server with Slack webhook listening using following commands:
+After finishing above settings, you can start your server with Slack webhook listening using following commands:

 ```
 // in production mode